 History

-The original trustees met in May 1847 to establish a school for the children of Adelaide and after 12 months, on Monday, May 29, 1848, Pulteney Street School opened its doors.
-The School was a foundation of the Church of England but was open to those of all faiths and denominations.
+The original trustees appointed by the Church of England, met in May 1847 to establish a school for the children of Adelaide.
+After 12 months of planning, on Monday, May 29, 1848, Pulteney Street School opened its doors.
+Although it was a foundation of the Church of England families of all faiths and denominations were welcomed.
 Town Acre No 228 at the corner of Pulteney and Flinders Streets was purchased and a school building was erected immediately north of the present St Paul’s Creative Centre.
-At the end of the first week there were 50 names on the roll and by December, 270.
+At the end of the first week there were 50 names on the roll and by December, there were a total of 270 enrolments.

 Explore Pulteney's diverse history